 Container gardening: containers

-Gardening in containers is easy.
-A large variety of containers are available for these gardens, but be aware of limitations.
+Gardening in containers is easy and a large variety of containers are available for these gardens, but be aware of their limitations.
 In the dry, Colorado climate, moss baskets don't do well.
 A gardener is better off using something that does not dry out as fast.
-Good choices are a plastic pot placed inside of a basket or decorative clay pot, or put a plastic pot inside of a moss basket instead of planting directly in one.
+Good choices are a plastic pot placed inside a basket or decorative clay pot, or a plastic pot inside of a moss basket instead of planting directly the basket.

 Unique containers make wonderful conversation pieces and express personality.
-Use old shoes, boots, animal containers, crates, or natural containers such as rocks, driftwood or old stumps with holes drilled in them.
-Anything that will hold soil and plants, and will drain, will do.
+Use old shoes, boots, crates, or natural containers such as rocks, driftwood or old stumps.
+Anything that will hold soil and plants and will drain, will do.
 For a more traditional container garden, whiskey barrels, terra cotta pots, ceramic pots, plastic pots and window boxes are all available at local garden centers.
-Most pots will hold all the plants you wish to grow.

 Do you have a question?
 Try Ask an Expert!